ErpNetDocs/tech/modules/financials/excise/index.md

 ![Excise](pictures/new_tax_warehouses.png)

+> [!NOTE]
+> Tax warehouses require special **codes** provided by your customs agency and are **not** tied to a physical location.
+They are completely **digital** and you can link them to any or all of your existing warehouses, which unites them under one common environment.

 ### Issue/Receipt transactions

 Owning such a warehouse obligates you to generate **transaction documents** for all movements of all excise products.